mleverance/sc_git_lessons/04-mtl-tracking-changes.md

 NAVIGATE TO your Desktop/planets directory

 Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.
-(We'll use `nano` to edit the file;
-In particular, this does not have to be the `core.editor` you set globally earlier.)

 ~~~ {.bash}
 $ nano mars.txt